[convertkit form=5795957]

 Sneak Peek

 “Aargh.”
-I yanked the tie, cracked my knuckles, and dove into the task again.
-All the while, the Florida sun seemed to penetrate the walls despite the air conditioning.
+I yanked the uncooperative tie, cracked my knuckles, and attacked it again.
+Despite the air conditioning, the Florida sun penetrated the walls broiling me like a rock lobster.

-Another friend snapped his suspenders.
-“The duffel bag boy gets married.”
+A groomsman snapped his suspenders.
+“The duffel bag boy’s gittin’ married.”

 “Tyler!”

-My best man, Bryce, filled the doorway, his face swelling like a puffer fish.
-The calm he normally showed on an EMT call, delivering a crowning baby on a sidewalk—gone.
+My best man’s face swelled like a puffer fish.
+His usual composure on an EMT call, defibrillating a lifeless heart, delivering a crowning baby on a sidewalk had vanished.

 “Someone here says he’s your dad.”
-He glanced left.
+He glanced sideways as if to double-check the veracity of the man’s story.
 “Wants to talk to you.”

 His slow blink and lips pressed together seemed to wait for me to catch up.
-When I did, life rewound all the way back to cigarette burns and bruises.
-I tore at the uncooperative tie and crumpled it.
+When I did, life rewound all the way back to cigarette burns and welts from a belt buckle.
+An acrid tang rose in my mouth, the taste of nights I’d forgotten.
+I tore at the tie and crumpled it.

 “Seems calm and collected.”